EchterAlsFake/EPorner_API/README.md

 Do you see any issues or having some feature requests?
 Simply open an Issue or talk in the discussions.

-Pull requests are also welcome, but please avoid bs4 and use regex :)
+Pull requests are also welcome.

 # License
 Licensed under the LGPLv3 License